Healthdirect Free Australian health advice you can count on.

 5-minute read

-If you have a prolonged painful erection, seek medical help immediately because the sooner you get treatment, the better the outcome.
+If you have a prolonged or painful erection, get medical help immediately.
 If you cannot see your doctor urgently, go to your closest emergency department.
+The sooner you get treatment, the better the outcome.

 Key facts

-• Prolonged erection occurs because the blood in the penis becomes trapped and is unable to flow out.
+• Priapism occurs when blood becomes trapped in your penis and is unable to flow out.

-• There are a number of causes of priapism, including a side effect of medicines used to treat erectile dysfunction, illegal drug use and some health conditions.
+• Possible causes of priapism include medicines used to treat erectile dysfunction, illicit (illegal) drugs and some medical conditions.

-• Priapism is a medical emergency and the sooner you treat it, the lower the risk that the penis will be damaged.
+• Priapism is a medical emergency — the sooner it's treated, the lower the risk of damage to your penis.

-• The main complication of priapism is erectile dysfunction.
+• The most common complication of priapism is erectile dysfunction.

 What is priapism or prolonged erection?